Select The Best Design For Your Site

-The only 100% deer barrier is an 8 ft tall woven wire fence or solid wall.
-But that's both very expensive and very permanent.
+The only 100% deer barrier is an 8 ft tall woven wire fence or a solid wall.
+But these are both very expensive and very permanent.
 An alternative is electrified fences.
 They rely upon a painful shock to persuade deer to neither jump nor penetrate a fence.
-Because they aren't physical barriers, electric deer fences rely upon some key deer behavior principles.
+Because they aren't physical barriers, electric deer fences rely upon some key deer behavior principles:

 - Deer, like us, are creatures of habit.